If you are now having trouble finding the right words to say after experiencing a concussion, you may have a condition called expressive aphasia.

 Speech-language pathologists developed it when they discovered that even when their patients with expressive aphasia could not speak a word, they could still sing a song fluently.

 This could occur because singing engages the right side of the brain, whereas speaking utilizes the left side.
 Since most speaking disorders are caused by damage to the left side of the brain, the side that controls singing is left intact.

 Singing therapy involves singing simple words or phrases to the tune of familiar melodies.
 With enough repetition, patients eventually turn their singing speech into normal speech.

 If this sounds promising to you, try seeking out a speech therapist trained in music therapy.
 A combination of speech and singing therapy can really help boost your recovery.

-As we said above, sometimes aphasia is temporary and you will return to normal speech after only a few days.
-For some people though, it can last for years, and might even be permanent.
+In many cases, expressive aphasia after concussion is temporary and normal speech returns after only a few days.
+For some people, however, it can last for years, and might even be permanent.

-The best thing you can do is start speech or music therapy right away.
-It may be just what you need to overcome expressive aphasia and speak with confidence again.
+The best thing you can do to prevent permanent loss of speech is to start speech therapy right away.
+It helps encourage the brain to overcome expressive aphasia so that you can speak with confidence again.